 Field-hunting tip

-Look in ultramafic rocks and serpentinite country — that is the host setting where zaratite typically forms.
+Look in ultramafic rocks and serpentinite country, the host setting where zaratite typically forms.
 If you start seeing chromite, millerite, serpentine in float, you are in the right ground.
 Field specimens usually show a botryoidal, crusts, or earthy coatings habit, so train your eye for that shape before scanning the outcrop.